tastyware/tastytrade/docs/sessions.rst

 Be aware that not all endpoints work with certification sessions.

-You can make a session persistent by generating a remember token, which is valid for 24 hours:
+You can make a session persistent by generating a remember token, which is valid for 28 days:

 .. code-block:: python